sillyfrog/magicauthserver3/README.md

 # Magic Auth Server

-A sample authentication server to work with my [Magic Reverse Proxy](https://github.com/sillyfrog/magicreverseproxy).
+A sample authentication server to work with my [Magic Reverse Proxy](https://github.com/sillyfrog/magicreverseproxy), including support for two factor auth with [Authy](https://authy.com/)

-A `Dockerfile` is included, this pulls in all of the dependancies.
+A `Dockerfile` is included, this pulls in all of the dependancies via pip.

 Initially, you will need to add some usernames and passwords, this is done by running it with `-a`, eg:
 ```